Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

 This illustration shows that a policy maker seeking to identify which colleges or blocks showed treatment effects would find the bottom-up approach disappointing: the \textcite{hommel1988stagewise} adjustment across 44 blocks detects just one block despite nine having genuine effects.
-The structured approach leads attention away from three of the five colleges and identifies not only more individual blocks but also higher-level groupings --- the HFCC college itself --- that can direct further exploration toward understanding why effects concentrated there \autocite[see][for methods to disentangle organizational effectiveness from ecological confounding in such settings]{hong2025multisite}.
+The top-down approach leads attention away from three of the five colleges.
+It identifies not only more individual blocks but also higher-level groupings, such as the HFCC college itself, that can direct further exploration toward understanding why effects concentrated there.\footnote{See \textcite{hong2025multisite} for methods to disentangle organizational effectiveness from ecological confounding.}\footnote{See \textcite{hong2025multisite} for methods to disentangle organizational effectiveness from ecological confounding.}

 The figure also shows the cost of using no $\alpha$-adjustment: Schoolcraft College (SC), a purely null college, rejected at the college level ($p = 0.020$), and the procedure descended through SC Cohort~1 ($p = 0.001$) to falsely reject two null blocks (Block0108 and Block0109, both $p = 0.016$).
-These false rejections illustrate the cascade that the adaptive $\alpha$-adjustment of Equation~\eqref{eq:optimal_alpha_d} is designed to prevent.
-With adjustment, the SC college-level test would face a tighter threshold and would not reject, eliminating the entire false-rejection chain.
+The adaptive $\alpha$-adjustment of Equation~\eqref{eq:optimal_alpha_d} stops this cascade at its source.
+It tests each college not at $0.05$ but at $\alpha$ divided by the error load $G_\ell$ at that depth.
+At $d = 0.80$ the root rejects with near-certainty (its estimated power is $1.00$), so each of the five colleges is reached at path power one.
+The depth-2 error load is therefore exactly $G_2 = 5$: the five colleges summed at path power one, in the notation of Section~\ref{sec:strong}.
+The college-level $\alpha_2$ therefore tightens to $\alpha/G_2 = \alpha/5 = 0.01$.
+SC's $p = 0.020$ clears the nominal $0.05$ but not this $0.01$, so the adjusted procedure never rejects SC, never descends to SC Cohort~1, and never reaches Block0108 or Block0109.
+The two false rejections disappear.

 This is a single simulated dataset with a large effect size chosen to make the tree structure visible.
 Power and error rates describe the behavior of a procedure across repetitions of design.
 We now turn to a simulation at realistic effect sizes but using regular $k$-ary trees for simplicity to evaluate these properties systematically.